 Hurley 24/70 was designed in 1972 as a stretched version

-raised coachroof, the cockpit coamings
+raised coachroof, the cockpit coamings were raised making

 modern look whilst lengthening the waterline when sailing

 and heeled over.

 24/70 refers to 24'/ 7metres and was intended to make the

 They sold well and around 200 were built.

 It is rarely necessary to reef the main as it is so narrow but it does not power the boat at all if the wind is light if used on its own.
 However, it is a convenient way of displaying her sail number.
 An advantage of having a high aspect mainsail is that the boom is short.
 It does not encroach into the cockpit and is therefore very safe and convenient especially when sailing with children or novices.
 The H24 is an excellent family boat, with plenty of space below, a deep safe cockpit and high freeboard to keep crew dry.
 These is always a but in yacht design.
 The side decks are too narrow to allow for easy movement forward and the coachroof is high so visibility forward when seated in the cockpit is a problem unless the vessel is healing over a bit.
-Below there are two separate cabins with 6 headroom in the main saloon.
+Below there are two separate cabins with 6’ headroom in the main saloon.
 She has 4 six foot berths and an enclosed heads compartment.
 Most have inboards but a few were factory built with outboards and were slightly cheaper.
 Having so much accommodation leads to the problem of windage on the high freeboard topsides.

-Like many Hurleys they can suffer from mast compression and osmosis.
+Like many Hurley’s they can suffer from mast compression and osmosis.
 More about these problems can be found on this site.
 More photographs can be found in the gallery and there is an account of Hurley 24 ownership in the Documents pages.

 Interestingly there was only one mould for the 24/70.
 The keel combination was made up by bolting modular keel moulds into place which provides the moulded bulb keel shape that is so useful without the need for keel bolts that provide so much trouble for owners of other makes.
 Surveyors find the keel bolts to be the most problematic area of vessels and they give owners a lot of anxiety.

-Designed by Ian
+by Ian Anderson